01 · Education & Civic

 How it works · with you

 We bring content.
 We bring curriculum.
 We bring practice.
-If your school, library, or community center wants to show a piece in a dome — we'll help you find a planetarium nearby that's already hosting, or connect you to companies that rent inflatable dome equipment, or show you how the same piece runs on the screens you already have.
-Phones, Chromebooks, projector + screen, museum CAVE — all in.
+If your school, library, or community center wants a piece in a dome, we’ll help you find a planetarium nearby that’s already hosting, or point you to companies that rent inflatable dome equipment.
+Most of the time, though, the same piece runs beautifully on what’s already in the room — a projector and a wall, an immersive multi-wall room, the screens already on your desks.
+Accessibility is the point.

 START · A PILOT